FutuneAI/ai-visibility-framework/components/structured-data.md

 Structured data (Schema.org markup) is frequently described as a primary lever for AI visibility — the implication being that adding structured markup to your website will cause AI systems to "find" and "recommend" you.

-This is inaccurate in a specific way that matters: structured data is a prerequisite for clean entity attribution, not a driver of retrieval probability.
+This is inaccurate in a specific way that matters: structured data primarily supports clean entity attribution, and while it can indirectly influence retrieval systems, it is not a primary driver of retrieval probability.
 Understanding the distinction determines whether your structured data investment produces the right outcome.

 What structured data does: helps AI systems correctly identify which entity a page is about, link that entity to the same entity on other platforms, and extract key properties (name, category, location, capabilities) in a machine-readable format.

 What structured data does not do: increase the semantic relevance of your content to specific queries, improve your retrieval ranking in RAG systems, or cause AI systems to mention you in responses where you wouldn't otherwise appear.

 The relationship: structured data makes your content more accurately attributed when it is retrieved.
-It does not make your content more likely to be retrieved in the first place.
+It does not, by itself, make your content significantly more likely to be retrieved in the first place.
 That depends on content semantic density (see [semantic-density.md](./semantic-density.md)).

 ---